 My Take: Money will make you more of what you already are.
 True wealth is being content with whom you are as a person, loving yourself, and having someone to love and share your life with.

-My Take: This one is really simple.
+My Take: This lesson is simple.
 Never quit your job until you have another job lined up.
 The last thing you want to do is put yourself in a bad financial situation, because you didn’t prepare.

 My Take: Don’t put rich or successful people on a cloud or pedestal.
-Most of them are ordinary folks just like you and I who simply had big goals, lots of discipline and a strong work ethic.
-Remember that everyone puts their pants on the same way!
+Most of them are ordinary folks just like you and I who simply had big goals, lots of discipline, and a strong work ethic.
+Remember, everyone puts their pants on the same way!